-Scientific Community Engagement Fundamentals is designed to offer new or existing community managers core frameworks and vocabulary to describe their community and their role within it.
+Scientific Community Engagement Fundamentals is designed to offer new or existing community managers core frameworks and vocabulary to describe their community’s purpose, refine or create strategic engagement programming to match community member goals, and describe their own roles and value as a community manager in STEM.
 While the content is designed for any level of learner, it should not be thought of as a “beginner” course.
 Rather, it is intended to create common ground so that scientific community managers can converse across disciplines, more efficiently learn from one another, and build successful engagement strategies that are grounded in research.

-We require anyone applying for our Community Engagement Fellowship Program (CEFP) to first take this course.
+While we have yet to decide on what a future version of our Community Engagement Fellows Program (CEFP) might look like, Scientific Community Engagement Fundamentals will be a prerequisite.
 You may also find that completing this course gives you a stronger foundation for other CSCCE modular online trainings, such as Nurturing and Stewarding Engaged Online Communities, although it is not required.

 Each week will also include approximately 90 minutes of homework, for a total time commitment of 4 hours per week

-Successful completion of the course requires attendance at 11 out of 12 of the online sessions, at a minimum, as well as completion of homework assignments.
+Successful completion of the course requires attendance at 11 out of 12 of the core classes (not including social hour), at a minimum, as well as completion of homework assignments.

 - Camille Santistevan, CSCCE Lead Trainer